The Fort Union National Monument is the site of the region's largest fort in the 19th century. Photograph by Design Pics Inc/Alamy.

 Some guests never leave: The spirit of Lambert’s wife, Mary, “still maintains possession” of the room where she once lived, Sitzberger says.
 Guests say they experience paranormal activity—perhaps that of the rowdy cowboys who met their ends here.

-Above: The Monastery of Christ in the Desert.
-Witold Skrypczak/Alamy.
+Monks still live and work at the Monastery of Christ in the Desert.
+Photograph by Witold Skrypczak/Alamy.

 Monastery of Christ in the Desert, Abiquiú